Patrick Butler is president and chief executive officer of the Association of Public Television Stations.

-In government service, Butler was special assistant to US Senate Majority Leader Howard H. Baker, Jr. (R-TN) and advisor to the White House Chief of Staff during Baker’s service with President Reagan.
-Butler was also a speechwriter and associate editor of the White House Editorial Office for President Gerald R. Ford.
+In government service, Butler was special assistant to U.S. Senate Majority Leader Howard H. Baker, Jr. (R-TN) and advisor to the White House Chief of Staff during Baker’s service with President Reagan.
+Butler was also a speechwriter and the associate editor of the White House Editorial Office for President Gerald R. Ford.
 He was chairman of the impeachment task force for US Representative Lawrence J. Hogan (R-MD), a member of the House Judiciary Committee during its consideration of articles of impeachment against President Nixon in 1974.

 Butler majored in Political Science at the University of Tennessee and earned a Master of Arts in Communication (with distinction) from American University.
 He also earned a Certificate in Finance and Accounting from the Wharton School of the University of Pennsylvania and has been accepted as a Joan Shorenstein Fellow at Harvard University's John F. Kennedy School of Government.
 He was a guest lecturer (The First Amendment in the 21st Century) at the 75th anniversary commemoration of Princeton University's Woodrow Wilson School of Public Affairs.